dstl/colony-forecast-model/README.md

 # Colony Forecasting Model

-This code provides an implementation of the model described in ["Paper title..."](link_to_paper).
+This code provides an implementation of the model described in ["A computational model to support the welfare-based management of a laboratory colony of common marmosets"](https://www.nature.com/articles/s41684-025-01518-3).
 It consists of a set of R scripts that contain functions to simulate the population dynamics of an experimental primate colony, taking into account births, deaths, demographics, breeding controls and other potential outlets from the population (e.g. relocations).